 Another important initiative happening within the Town is the Huntington Station revitalization.
 The Town has been working in partnership with the community and a master developer, Renaissance Downtowns.
 Since the adoption of the development strategy in 2013, Renaissance Downtowns has developed concept plans for four project sites on New York Avenue north of the Long Island Railroad (LIRR) tracks, which include the following uses: a boutique hotel, office space, retail space, apartments over storefronts, and potential artist residences.
 In January of 2023, the Town was awarded a \$10 million Downtown Revitalization Initiative grant by the New York Department of State in recognition of the vision for a vibrant and fruitful Huntington Station.
-Two projects, Northridge and Gateway Plaza Development, resulted in a total of 82 new housing units within a half-mile of the Huntington LIRR Station.
-Another mixed-use development known as Northridge Square was recently approved which will add mixed-use retail space and sixteen (16) apartments along New York Avenue, and just south of that the Landmark at 1090 New York Avenue is under review for a two-building, 16-unit mixed-use and 9-unit historic residence project near the LIRR.
-An additional mixed-use development was recently submitted for review next to the Northridge site.
-Suffolk County has approved funding to connect the portion of Huntington Station south of the railroad tracks to the County's Southwest Sewer District.
-The Town also was recently awarded a grant from the New York State Department of State to match the Town and County contributions to fund the sewer project.

-A similar redevelopment trend is occurring in other corridors as evidenced by the increasing number of applications to the Town's Planning and Zoning Boards for expansion of existing business uses.
+A similar redevelopment trend is occurring in other corridors, as evidenced by the increasing number of applications to the Town's Planning and Zoning Boards for the expansion of existing business uses.
 Shopping centers are upgrading to compete with the "box" stores and outlet centers.
 Significant remodeling and upgrading projects underway throughout the Town include the "Big H" shopping center located between Huntington Station and Huntington Village, which completed construction to remove large retaining walls to develop the lower level basement into retail and received approvals for the addition of a much-needed supermarket to the site, and Huntington Square Mall, which has been redeveloping the former Sears site in East Northport for a 54,000 square foot AMC movie theater, 39,000 square foot fitness club and 88,000 square foot retail space to include a Floor & Décor store.

 Healthcare and the medical industry have also been undergoing significant growth in the Town, as shown by Mt.
-Sinai Doctors Long Island recently completing a new state-of-the-art 80,000 square foot medical office complex located in Greenlawn.
-Another medical building recently received site plan approval in Huntington Station along Route 110, and a newly constructed Northwell Health building at the corner of Park Avenue and Route 25A.
+Sinai Doctors Long Island recently completing a new state-of-the-art 80,000-square-foot medical office complex located at 5 Cuba Hill Road in Greenlawn.
+Another medical building recently received site plan approval in Huntington Station along Route 110 and a newly constructed Northwell Health building at the corner of Park Avenue and Route 25A.
 There is also a proposal under review from Huntington Hospital for expansion to increase office space and provide for future medical use.